 When: Through Oct.
 27

-Run time: 70 minutes with no intermission
+Run time: 2 hours and 15 minutes with one intermission